-Personnel have access to corporate information which is sensitive or confidential.
-Information such as personnel records, payroll records, customer and supplier information, corporate strategies, financial and competitive information are all confidential information.
-Release of such information is potentially harmful to Canfor, Personnel, Stakeholders and, in some cases, it is illegal or in breach of Canfor's contractual obligations.
-Personnel must use extreme care when dealing with any and all information they obtain or learn while working at Canfor.
+Canfor Personnel have access to corporate information which is sensitive or confidential.
+Information such as personnel records, payroll records, customer information, company strategies, financial and competitive information is all confidential.
+Release of such information is potentially harmful to Canfor, Canfor Personnel, suppliers and/or customers and, in some cases, it is illegal.
+Canfor Personnel must use extreme care when dealing with confidential or sensitive information.
 Such information must not be released to anyone inside or outside of Canfor, who is not authorized or legally entitled to receive it.

-Canfor has developed a Corporate Disclosure Policy which all Personnel are expected to comply with.
+Canfor has developed a specific Corporate Disclosure Policy which all Canfor Personnel are expected to follow.